-Specialists employed as Consultants in the National Health Service have a contractual requirement for annual appraisal in accordance with Advance Letter (MD) 06/00, 05/01.
-For other specialists a Personal Professional Portfolio has been developed which includes a section entitled Practice Profiles.
-All specialists are recommended to maintain a Personal Professional Portfolio as proposed in Quality Assurance for the Dental Specialties, Senate of Dental Specialties, 2000.
-This will provide documentary evidence of good practice for the individual specialist and the practising environment.
+Specialists employed as Consultants in the National Health Service (NHS) have a contractual requirement for annual appraisal in accordance with Advance Letters (MD) 06/00 and 05/01.
+For specialists practicing in the independent sector a Personal Professional Portfolio has been developed which includes a section entitled Practice Profiles.
+All specialists are recommended to maintain a Personal Professional Portfolio as proposed in Quality Assurance for the Dental Specialties initially published by the Senate of Dental Specialties in 2000 and revised in 2002.
+This should provide documentary evidence of good practice and continuing professional development for the individual specialist and the practising environment.